Chicago/design.chicago.gov/_posts/2019-09-23-why-the-chicago-design-system.md

 The Chicago Design System is our new public identity, consisting of a new mark, typeface, color scheme, re-rendering of the city seal, and a design system to rollout digital and analog brand expressions (See the accompanying presentation).

 We should do this to make Chicago more inclusive of our communities, make the Mayor's voice more effective, and save over $5 million annually.
-Why do this?

 ### SAVE $5-10mm+ ANNUALLY